simonsobs/socs/docs/agents/ld_monitor.rst

 Lightning Detector Agent
 ========================

 The lightning detector agent communicates with the Lightning Detector System at the site and parses the data to obtain approximate lightning strike distances and standardized alarm levels.

 .. argparse::
-   :module: socs.agents.ld_monitor.agent.LDMonitorAgent
+   :module: socs.agents.ld_monitor.agent
    :func: make_parser
    :prog: agent.py